jibby1729/KashViT/README.md

 - **Training Data**: Trained on the combined and cleaned `clean_dataset` of ~100k images.
 - **Augmentation**: Uses a more extensive augmentation pipeline (`transform.py`).
-- **Input Transform**: Expects a grayscale image.
-The pipeline automatically inverts white-on-black images and normalizes the image to a `[-1, 1]` range.
+- **Input Transform**: All input images are converted to grayscale.
+The pipeline then automatically inverts white-on-black images and normalizes the image to a `[-1, 1]` range.
 - **Performance**: **88.06%** Word Accuracy and **2.87%** CER on `clean_dataset/test.txt`.
 - **Usage**: To train this model, use `train.py`.
 To evaluate it, use `test.py`.
 To resume training from this checkpoint, update the `RESUME_CHECKPOINT` variable in `train.py`.